 Lent looks different this year.
-I started a little something on Facebook and I want a permanent home for it.
-Here’s the first of forty affirmations.
+I started a little something on Facebook and I want a permanent home for it so I’m moving it here.
+Behold!
+The first of forty affirmations.

 Hello, Lent.
 It’s been a year.
 We still live in the same cluttered apartment but miraculously a pinch of order has been restored, both in my spirit and my bedroom.
 God is at work.

 For this 40-day period of reflection and preparation before Easter, I have decided to do something a little different.
 Asceticism will be sitting in the corner this year; affirmation and gratitude will be on the dance floor having the time of their life.
 Here is the reason why.